EllieChen-Git/CA-Express-Bookmarks/README.md

 # CA-Express-Bookmarks

-- A clone of Garret's repo to practice connecting React to Express (Also refer to repo 'React-Bookmarks')
+- A clone of Garret's repo to practice connecting React to Express (Also refer to repo 'CA-React-Bookmarks')

 ---